Stable pairs on nodal K3 fibrations: Introduction

-We study the invariants $P_{n,\beta}$ when $X$ is a $K3$ fibration over a nonsingular projective curve $C$: The $K3$ fibers are allowed to have nodal singularities.
-The curve class $\beta $ is always chosen to be in the kernel of $\pi_*$ denoted by $H_2(X,\Z)^\pi$.
-The virtual dimension of the moduli space is zero for such curve classes.
+onto a smooth projective curve $C$, whose generic fiber is a smooth $K3$ surface.
+The morphism $\pi$ is called a \textit{K3 fibration}.
+We always take the curve class $\beta$ to be in the kernel of $\pi_*$ denoted by $H_2(X,\Z)^\pi$.
+The virtual dimension of $\pP_n(X, \beta)$ is zero for such curve classes\footnote{Note that $X$ is not required to be a Calabi-Yau 3-fold here.}.
+We define the following generating series:

-In Section \ref{sec:PTNL}, in the case that $\beta \in H_2(X,\Z)^\pi$ is an irreducible class, we prove the following theorem relating the invariants $P_{n,\beta}$ to the Euler characteristics of the moduli space of stable pairs on a nonsingular $K3$ surface $S$ and the Noether-Lefschetz numbers $NL^{\pi}_{h,\beta}$ of the fibration having modular properties \cite{a90, a116, a125, a117}.
+In Section~\ref{sec:PTNL}, we study the case when $\pi$ is a smooth morphism.
+The majority of this section (Subsections 2.1-2.6) is devoted to the case where $\beta$ is an irreducible curve class.
+In this case, we relate $P_{n, \beta}$ with the Euler characteristics of the moduli space of stable pairs on a nonsingular $K3$ surface $S$ and the Noether-Lefschetz numbers $NL^{\pi}_{h,\beta}$ of the fibration having modular properties \cite{a90, a116, a125, a117}.
+We denote by $\pP_{n}(\kt,h)$ the moduli space of stable pairs on a $K3$ surface containing an irreducible curve class $\gamma$ satisfying $\gamma^2=2h-2$.
+It is known that the topological type of $\pP_n(\kt,h)$ only depends on $(n, h)$ (cf.~\cite{MPT}). \begin{theorem}\emph{(Theorem~\ref{thm:main formula})} Let $\pi \colon X\to C$ be a smooth $K3$ fibration, and $\beta \in H_2(X, \mathbb{Z})^{\pi}$ be an irreducible curve class.
+Then we have the following formula: